ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 (e.g.,  Visual Basic for Microsoft Excel or
 AppScript in Google Sheets).

-Based on this experience, we find that despite the appeal of spreadsheets, especially to Calcers and Scripters, existing spreadsheets lack several key requirements:
+Based on this experience, we find existing spreadsheets lack several key requirements.
+The first requirement is **Expressivity**.

-- **Expressivity**: The expressivity of formulas is limited because formulas are restricted to being expressions, not scripts.
+Existing spreadsheets only support formulas that are expressions, not scripts.
-  This means that
-  calculations cannot be written as algorithms, a key consideration for Scripters.
-  It also means that Calcers cannot write a step-by-step recipe for how data are produced.
+This is significant limitation for Scripters who often want to express calculations as algorithms.
+It is also a burder for Calcers who want to write linear workflows to articulate a computational recipe, a kind a computational laboratory notebook.
+A second requirement not addressed in today's spreadsheets is **Reuse**.
-- **Reuse**: It is impossible to reuse spreadsheet formulas in other formulas or in software systems.
+Specifically, it is impossible to reuse spreadsheet formulas in other spreadsheet formulas or in software systems.
-- **Complex Data**: It remains burdensome to deal with complex data relationships in spreadsheets, such as hierarchically structured data.
-- **Performance**: Very little has been done to address the performance problems that occur as spreadsheets scale.
+A third requirements is that spreadsheets handle **Complex Data**.
+For example, today's spreadsheets make it extremely difficult to handle hierarchically structured data and n-to-m relationships.
+A final requirement we consider is
+**Performance**.
+A common complaint is that
+spreadsheets scale poorly with the size of data and the number of formulas.

 Academic computer science has recognized the growing importance of end-user programming (EUP) [BURN2009].
-Even though
+Even so,
-spreadsheets are arguably the most pervasiveness form of EUP, there is a virtual absence of academic literature that addresses the shortcomings of spreadsheets.
+there is little
+academic literature on spreadsheets.
+[MCLU2006] discusses object oriented spreadsheets that introduces a sophisticated object model but fails to recognize the requirements of Calcers to have a simple way to evaluate equations.
+[JONE2003] describes a way that users can implement functions within a spreadsheet to get reuse, but the approach requires considerable user effort and does not address reuse of spreadsheet formulas in a larger software system.
 Outside of academia there has been significant interest in innovating spreadsheets.
 Google Fusion Tables [Gonz2010]